Record-breaking train on track

 The Chinese designed and manufactured bullet train CRH380AL races along the tracks on Friday morning en route to breaking the world record for the fastest passenger train.
-[Photo by Zhang Jianping / For China Daily]
+[Photo/China Daily]

 XUZHOU, Jiangsu - Imagine how it feels to sit in a passenger jet as it hurtles down the runway just prior to take-off.
 That is the feeling a lucky group of passengers got to experience on Friday when China's newest fast train set a world record during a trial run as it hit 486.1 km/h on the Beijing-Shanghai line.

 The new record replaced one of 416.6 km/h set almost three months earlier, also in China, on the high-speed line between Shanghai and Hangzhou.

 The new passenger train record was hit along a 220-km section of the line between Zaozhuang, Shandong province, and Bengbu, Anhui province, which has led other sections of the new line in finishing its signal, communications and power supply systems.

 At 11:06 am, the Chinese designed and manufactured bullet train CRH380AL set off from Zaozhuang.